hanhnguyenjo/for-practice-purposes/README.md

 # for-practice-purposes
-daily programs for practice purposes only
+daily bits of code for practice purposes only